Eb0nY-April14/test-your-english-quiz/README.md

     <img src="validatorCheckerResults/jsScript2.PNG">
     <img src="validatorCheckerResults/jsScript3.PNG">

+&nbsp;

 Testing User Stories from User Experience (UX) Section

 * First Time Visitor Goals

     i.
-As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about the history that surrounds the existence of the rock.
+As a First Time Visitor, I want to easily understand the main purpose of the site and navigate easily around it.

         a.
-Users are automatically greeted with a clean and easily readable navigation bar to take them to any page of their choice.
+The quiz game is designed to be intuitive with no hidden or complex functionality that will be difficult for users to understand.
+The landing/home Page is not Users are automatically greeted with a clean and easily readable navigation bar to take them to any page of their choice.

         b.
 Users are presented with a large image of the Olumo Rock which covers the entire width of the page and its aim is to make the user's imagination run wild and attract them to come visit.